Grocery store: Ethnic market

 Some grocers specialize in the foods of certain countries or regions, such as Hispanic/Latin American, Chinese, Italian, Middle Eastern, Indian, Russian, or Polish.
-These stores are known in the U.S. as ethnic markets, ethnic food markets, ethnic grocers, or ethnic grocery stores.
+These stores are known in the US as ethnic markets, ethnic food markets, ethnic grocers, or ethnic grocery stores.

 Types include Asian supermarkets outside of Asia, or a bodega or Hispanic supermarkets in the United States or a toko in the Netherlands.

 A kosher supermarket or other establishment guided by religious food traditions would also typically have an association with certain ethnic cuisines, though not exclusively.

-IBISWorld estimates U.S. ethnic grocery stores will make up ca. $51 billion in sales, 6% of the total ca. $819 billion in 2023 U.S. supermarket sales.
+IBISWorld estimates US ethnic grocery stores will make up ca. $51 billion in sales, 6% of the total ca. $819 billion in 2023 US supermarket sales.
 The largest such chains in 2016 were Hispanic supermarkets Superior Grocers, with an estimated $ 1.6 billion in sales and El Súper-Bodega Latina, a division of Mexico's Chedraui Group, with estimated sales of $1.2 billion.